Andrew McCoy, MD, MS, FAEMS

 King County is known as the best place in the world to have a heart attack.
-The survival rate to hospital discharge of EMS-treated, bystander-witnessed ventricular fibrillation cardiac arrest victims in Seattle and the surrounding communities has remained 55% over the past several years.
+The survival rate to hospital discharge of EMS-treated, bystander-witnessed ventricular fibrillation cardiac arrest victims in Seattle and the surrounding communities has remained at 55% over the past several years.

 What percentage of bystander-witnessed cardiac arrest victims with ventricular fibrillation survive in your community?